tiarno/reachtim/content/articles/pdfcheck.md

 Test to make sure that the fonts used in the PDF file are embedded.
 If a font is not embedded, your PDF file may display differently on different machines, even if it is a font that is putatively "standard", like `Times Roman` or `Helvetica`.
 To insure that your PDF displays as intended on any machine, all fonts must be embedded.

-In the following code, the `walk` function is a recursive function that takes a dictionary (`obj`) and two sets (`fnt` and `emb`).
+In the following code, the `walk` function is a recursive function that takes a dictionary-like object (`obj`)  and two sets (`fnt` and `emb`).
 It walks the given dictionary object: for every key in the given dictionary, the function calls itself on the corresponding value (if that value is a nested dictionary).

 If the dictionary has a key called `BaseFont`, the value corresponding to that key is the name of a font used in the PDF; add that font name to the `fnt` set of **fonts used**.